workloads/packer-templates/packer/_shared/README.md

 # shared configuration

-This directory contains configuration that is shared across multiple build targets.
+This directory contains configuration that is meant to be shared across all build targets.